ZPi | Intradomain Log

 Not as commonly known though is that Cascadia was home to some of the first sightings of Unidentified Flying Humanoids (UFHs) -- mysterious individuals employing personal flying devices of unknown technology toward inscrutable ends.

 It all started with a curious encounter on Jan.
-6, 1948 by Chehalis, Washington resident Bernice Zaikowski (reported here from the Jan.
+6, 1948 by Chehalis, Washington resident Bernize Zaikowski (reported here from the Jan.
 21 Walla Walla Union-Bulletin):

 Chehalis Woman Sees 'Birdman,' Hears Whizzing